belzecue/BimDav_godot-rollback-netcode/README.md

 #### Properties: ####

 - `current_tick: int`: The current tick that we are executing.
-This will update during rollback to be tick that is presently being re-executed.
+This will update during rollback to be the tick that is presently being re-executed.

 - `input_tick: int`: The tick we are currently gathering local input for.
 If there is an input delay configured in Project Settings, this be ahead of